 8. Focus on Transparency

 An organization should offer transparency to the customers at all times.
-When the customers are aware of the processes, systems and status of their complaint request, they tend to trust the organization.
+When the customers are aware of the processes, systems, and status of their complaint requests, they tend to trust the organization.
 This facilitates organizations in building a rapport with the customers and in enhancing the customer base.

-The best help desk software facilitates sound communication between customers and support representatives and enhances transparency.
+All the contenders in this Curated list of top SaaS-based help desk software of 2020 facilitate sound communication between customers and support representatives and enhance transparency.
 To prioritize transparency, you can automate the updates to keep customers in the loop.
 With this, customers exactly know what is happening from time to time.
 This not just saves the time of your agents, but also reduces emails from customers seeking an update.

 9. Document service SLA